EnochEssien/Eye-C-U/README.md

 Firstly one would have to download the code from this github repository.
 Next install python and opencv, instructions here, https://www.python.org/downloads/ and https://pypi.org/project/opencv-python/

-next comment follow the comments found in the "main.py" , it should already be setup for test as is.
+Next comment follow the comments found in the "main.py" , it should already be setup for test as is.
 ![image](https://user-images.githubusercontent.com/91120304/163655031-30aafc2a-08aa-4ab6-b6a0-09926e557af6.png)